6 Things To Make You Stand Out As A Freelance Writer

 They want people who know what to post, when to post it, and how to do it with maximum impact.
 Some also want writers who will engage with the audience in the comments.

 Just because you have writing skills doesn’t mean you have social media writing skills.
-It’s a different ball game, and producing content for each platform is also different.
+It’s a different ball game, and producing content for each platform is different.

 Have Followers

-For now, I’ll just say remember to factor what you’re offering, the benefits that you bring and any savings your clients may get from the range of skills you use for their work.
+If and when you should use your social media accounts for your clients is another conversation for another day.
+For now, I’ll just say, remember to factor whatever you’re offering, the benefits you bring, and any savings your clients get from you bundling services.

 You don’t just want to be a more attractive candidate.
 You wanted to be paid what you’re worth.